 Who is eligible to apply?

-The RYE Fellowship is open to LGBTQ+ folks ages 18 through 26 living in rural North Carolina.
+The RYE Fellowship is open to LGBTQ+ individuals aged 18-26 residing in rural North Carolina.

 What counts as rural?

-The fellowship is open to North Carolina residents who are living outside of major city centers (i.e. Raleigh, Durham, Chapel Hill, Charlotte, and Asheville are examples of major city centers).
+The fellowship is open to North Carolina residents who live outside of major city centers (Raleigh, Durham, Chapel Hill, Charlotte, and Asheville are examples of major city centers).
 Individuals living in smaller towns and communities throughout NC are eligible.

 If I am not currently living in a rural community but am from a rural community in NC, can I apply to develop a project for my rural community?

-If you have strong ties to a rural community in NC, you are eligible for this fellowship and we invite you to apply.
-However, all projects must focus on rural communities (i.e. if you are from Hendersonville but living in Durham, your fellowship project should not be geared towards Durham LGBTQ+ communities).
+If you have strong ties to a rural community in NC, you are eligible for this fellowship, and we invite you to apply.
+However, all projects must focus on rural communities (i.e., if you are from Hendersonville but live in Durham, your fellowship project should not be geared towards Durham LGBTQ+ communities).

 How do I apply?

-I’m not eligible for the RYE Fellowship, but I want to get involved.
+I’m not eligible for the RYE Fellowship, but I'm interested in getting involved.
 How can I help?

 There are many opportunities for ENC supporters to contribute to the RYE Fellowship program.
 Would you like to offer your skills and expertise as a mentor to one of our Fellows?
-Can you offer spaces for us to host events and meetings?
+Can you offer us spaces to host events and meetings?
 Can you donate snacks or meals to our program?
 Do you want to contribute to our Fellow stipends?
-Send us an email at brennan@equalitync.org.
+Please send us an email at enc@equalitync.org.

 What if I don’t have a fully formed project?